LTC Insurance FAQs

 You must download and print the ‘Enrollment Verification’ after signing.

-Yes, the Allstate policy is portable by paying your premiums directly to Allstate.
+Yes, your policy through The Standard is portable by paying your premiums directly to The Standard.
 As long as you continue to pay your premiums, your coverage will remain in force.
 The rate does not change when you leave employment.

 No.